Interop-Lab/OH-Bench/README.md

 | MiniMax M2.5 | 50.3 | 29.6 | 84.1 | 24.2 |

 **Key takeaway:** No system exceeds 60% SPR on ArkTS or 45% on C/C++ — substantial headroom remains, and the dominant failure mode shifts between the two languages.
+*(Note: We provide bootstrap resampling scripts in `tools/significance_testing/` to verify the statistical significance of these performance gaps).*

+---

 ## Prerequisites & Environmental Setup